mattermost/docs/doc/installation/operator.md

 **NOTE:** This needs done only the first time you install the operator, further upgrades will follow the normal [upgrade procedures](./upgrade.md)

-**NOTE:** Test new versions of the operator by setting `gitlab.operator.image.tag` to either the branch name of a gitlab-operator container build or a specific tagged release number.
+**NOTE:** Test new versions of the operator by setting `gitlab.operator.image.tag` to either the branch name of a GitLab Operator container build or a specific tagged release number.

 **NOTE:** The operator is transitioning from a ClusterRole to a regular Role that operates within a namespace.
 Operator containers after version 0.4 will have this new behavior by default.